 Although it could never be proven, they have surely stood here throughout the town’s most historical moments.
 What we do know is that the wooden door was placed between them around the 13th century.

 It is possible, looking at the stained glass windows above it and the oil lamp, that it was ‘revamped’ in the Gothic Revival style during JL Pearson’s renovations.

 Whatever the case, it is just like something from the pages of a fantasy novel!
 You could almost imagine opening the door and entering the portal into another world.

-Many say that that J. R. R. Tolkien was inspired by this door and used it to create the western entrance to the Mines of Moria.
-But, how much of that is true?
+Many say that J. R. R. Tolkien was inspired by this door and used it to create the western entrance to the Mines of Moria and Doors of Durin.
+But, is this really a Tolkien Door and how much of that is true?

 Did St Edward’s Church door really inspire Tolkien?

 There is a local legend that says that J. R. R. Tolkien visited Stow-on-the-Wold on his many tours of the Cotswolds while he was an academic at Oxford.